mattcam3r0n/paperjs-test/notes.md

+* Step - describes a step to take
+    * strideType
+    * stepType
+    * direction
+    * dR
+    * dX
+    * dY
+* State - describes the current or initial state of a marcher
+* Steps are used to modify state
+* Script is a set of Steps that a marcher will take
+    * simple object keyed by count
+    * if no step at given count, previous step is repeated
+* ScriptBuilder is a wrapper that provides methods for manipulating a script
+* ScriptInterpreter takes a "script" and modifies state
+* StepInterpreter applies changes to state for a given step

+* ScriptInterpreter
+    *
 * actions (commands?) cause changes in state
     * change direction, change step type
 * current state dictates what a marcher does / is doing